Raghav Chadha: MLA in the Delhi Legislative Assembly

-MP in Rajya Sabha
+MP in the Rajya Sabha

-On 21 March 2022, it was announced that Chadha along with four others were nominated by AAP for the post of Rajya Sabha members from Punjab for a six-year term starting 2022.
+On 21 March 2022, AAP announced the nomination of Chadha and four other individuals as the Rajya Sabha members from Punjab for a six-year term starting in 2022.
 No opposition candidate opposed their election.
 This made him the youngest Indian Rajya Sabha MP ever at the age of 33.
-He was also appointed as a Member of the Parliament's Standing Committee on Finance in Rajya Sabha.
+He was appointed as a member of the Parliament's Standing Committee on Finance in Rajya Sabha.
 The committee oversees the laws and policies drafted by three union ministries and the NITI Aayog.

-In April 2022, Chadha said that Bharatiya Janata Party (BJP) settled Bangladeshi people and Rohingyas in Delhi and uses them to cause riots.
+In April 2022, Chadha claimed that Bharatiya Janata Party (BJP) settled Bangladeshi people and Rohingyas in Delhi and uses them to trigger riots.

-Credited with the party's success in Punjab, on 18 September 2022, Chadha was appointed co-in-charge for the 2022 Gujarat Legislative Assembly election.

-He is appointed as a leader of Aam Aadmi Party (AAP) in Rajya Sabha.
+Credited with the party's success in Punjab, Chadha was appointed co-in-charge for the 2022 Gujarat Legislative Assembly election on 18 September 2022.
+Following his appointment to the Rajya Sabha, he was designated the leader of the Aam Aadmi Party in the upper house.

-In the wake of Sanjay Singh, the Floor Leader of the AAP in the Rajya Sabha, being unable to discharge his responsibilities while in judicial custody, the party leader and Delhi CM Kejriwal, had requested the chairman of Rajya Sabha to appoint Chadha as AAP's interim Leader of the House in early December 2023.
+In the wake of Sanjay Singh, who served as the floor leader of the AAP in the Rajya Sabha, becoming incapacitated owing to his inability to discharge his responsibilities while in judicial custody under politically-coloured charges, the party leader and Delhi Chief Minister Arvind Kejriwal requested the chairman of Rajya Sabha to appoint Chadha as AAP's interim leader of the House in early December 2023.
 However, the request was turned down, as the request reportedly was not in conformity with the applicable legal regime governed by The Leaders and Chief Whips of Recognised Parties and Groups in Parliament (Facilities) Act, 1998 and the Rules made thereunder.

 Advisor to the Chief Minister of Punjab

-After AAP's victory in Punjab, Chief Minister Bhagwant Mann appointed Chadha as the Chairman of an Advisory Panel.
+After AAP's victory in Punjab, Chief Minister Bhagwant Mann appointed Chadha as the chairman of an advisory panel.
 A plea challenging his appointment was struck down by the Punjab and Haryana High Court.

+In May 2023, media reports emerged that Chadha's name was mentioned in Enforcement Directorate's (ED) second supplementary chargesheet in the money laundering case pertaining to the 2022 Delhi liquor policy case.
+Chadha immediately held a press conference in New Delhi to strongly refute the claims, calling the media reports “factually wrong” and part of a “propaganda” to harm his reputation and credibility.

+In April 2024, Kunwar Vijay Pratap Singh, an Aam Aadmi Party (AAP) Member of the Legislative Assembly (MLA) from Amritsar North and former Indian Police Service (IPS) officer, made serious allegations against Chadha.
+During a rally in Amritsar, Singh accused Chadha of having close associations with at least two Punjab Police officers allegedly involved in supporting the drug trade in the city, describing them as Chadha's blue-eyed boys.
+In response to the controversy, the AAP suspended Kunwar Vijay Pratap Singh from the party for five years, citing anti-party activities.